Cradleboard: Modern-day use

-The cradleboards are still used but not very commonly known anymore.
-Mainly tribes still use the cradleboards.
-The cradleboard was used until the baby couldn't fit anymore.
-The older the babies got the less they used the cradleboards.
+Cradleboards are still used, mainly by tribes, but are not commonly known anymore.

 Developmental dysplasia of the hips

 Cradleboard use has been associated with increased incidence of developmental dysplasia of the hip.
 The technique requires straightening the legs, which encourages dislocation of the femur and malformation of the acetabulum.
 This can be avoided by placing padding between the baby's legs to keep the knees slightly bent with the hips angled outward.
 Some modern cradleboard users contend that the small 1968 study of Navajo babies was intentionally designed to denigrate a traditional cultural practice, although a 2012 study produced hip dysplasia in laboratory rats by subjecting them to similar conditions.
-More than 90% of mothers surveyed in the southern provinces of the Kyrgyz Republic had used the traditional cradleboard.